 When a loved one is facing a terminal illness, a range of emotions and concerns can crop up that can cause oversights and omissions of crucial steps to take before that loved one passes.
 The laws and tax guidelines to address these kinds of situations are not straightforward, so some advanced research can make a sizable difference.
 Wills are subject to probate, but it does not cover all assets.

-Aside from financial issues, there are a range of other post-demise matters that surviving family members often must deal with.
+Aside from financial issues, there is a range of other post-demise matters that surviving family members often must deal with.
 The scenario can become even more complicated when spouses are estranged and children are in the middle.

 A Dying Parent’s Final Wishes